Text In Alternate Format

 Alternate Format

-An alternate format text accommodation supports students who need reading assistance.
-Students with a qualifying disability can receive books in an a format that best supports their learning (electronic, Braille, large print, audiobook, etc.)
+An alternate format text accommodation supports students whose disability impacts their reading.
+Students with a qualifying disability can receive books in a format that matches their abilities and best supports their learning.
+Common examples are physical books in a digital format (e-books or PDFs), Braille, and text-to-speech.

 Read&Write

 Accessibility Resources at Minnesota State University, Mankato offers students a free license of Read&Write, a reading and writing software.
-Read&Write will read text aloud on a computer and has built-in highlighting, study tools, and writing support.
+Read&Write will read text aloud on a computer with built-in highlighting, study tools, and writing support.

 More information on downloading and using Read&Write